cc0407/fibonacci/README.md

 # Fibonacci Compute
-Computes fibonacci to n terms, made in Java and C
+Computes fibonacci up to 92 terms (overflows from 92 onwards), made in Java and C

 ## How to run
 ### Java